Electronic Seals: Use Cases & Benefits

 An advanced electronic seal is a type of electronic seal that meets the following security requirements set out by the eIDAS regulation:

-• It is created using electronic seal creation data that is under the sole control of the legal entity that created the seal, and
+• It is created using electronic seal creation data that is under the sole control of the legal entity that created the seal.

 • It is linked to the data to which it relates in such a way that any subsequent change in the data is detectable.